-Zambezi Expeditions (formerly known as Zambezi Lifestyles) offers simple accommodation in Mana Pools National Park.The camp is an unusual cross between a mobile camp and a permanent lodge, being set up at the beginning of each safari season in on of the national parks campsites along the Zambezi River, where it stays until the end of the season.
+Zambezi Expeditions (formerly known as Zambezi Lifestyles) offers simple accommodation in Mana Pools National Park.The camp is an unusual cross between a mobile camp and a permanent lodge, being set up at the beginning of each safari season in one of the national park’s campsites along the Zambezi River, where it stays until the end of the season.
 The camp is then broken down and reassembled in a different campsite the following year.
 The overall style of the camp allows guests a mobile experience in a stationary setting.

-Zambezi Expeditions combines the basic wilderness experience of a mobile camp, combined with some of the more important comforts of a more permanent property.
-The camp provides a simple but comfortable base from which to focus on a superb safari experience, with flexible activities on offer and top-quality guiding.
+Zambezi Expeditions combines the basic wilderness experience of a mobile camp with some of the comforts of a more permanent property.
+The camp provides a simple but comfortable base from which to focus on a superb safari experience, with flexible activities and top-quality guiding.

 Food & drink

 - On our first visit to Zambezi Expeditions in October 2016 we found the food to be varied, delicious and filling.